How Does Equity Release on Jointly Owned Property Work?

 The key benefit of a joint equity release plan is that if one homeowner passes away, the surviving plan holder can stay in their home until they pass away or move into long-term care.

-On the other hand, tenants-in-common may own unequal shares, and ownership does not automatically pass to the surviving owner upon death – it’s determined by the deceased’s will or intestacy laws.
+On the other hand, tenants-in-common may own unequal shares, and ownership does not automatically pass to the surviving owner upon passing – it is determined by the deceased’s will or intestacy laws.

-Equity release isn’t a one-size-fits-all solution and carries potential risks, so it’s vital for an experienced equity release advisor or broker to assess your financial situation before proceeding.
+Equity release is not a universal solution and carries potential risks, so it is vital for an experienced equity release advisor or broker to assess your financial situation before proceeding.

-How Do I Know if We Own Our Property as Joint Tenancy or Tenants-In-Common?
+How Do You Know if You Own Your Property as a Joint Tenancy or Tenants-in-Common?

 You can find out whether you own your property as joint tenants or tenants-in-common by checking your property’s title deeds or the register held by the Land Registry.2

-Can You Get Equity Release on Your Share of a Co-Owned Property?
+Can You Obtain Equity Release on Your Share of a Co-Owned Property?

-No, generally, in the UK, you cannot get equity release on just your share of a co-owned property, and both homeowners typically need to enter into the agreement jointly.
+No, generally, in the UK, you cannot obtain equity release on just your share of a co-owned property, and both homeowners typically need to agree jointly.

-This is mainly to ensure the lender can take full possession of the property to repay the loan after all owners have died or moved into permanent long-term care.
+This is mainly to ensure the lender can take full possession of the property to repay the loan after all owners have passed away or moved into permanent, long-term care.

-Can You Get Equity Release When More Than 2 People Own the Property?
+Can You Obtain Equity Release When More Than 2 People Own the Property?

-No, you can’t currently get equity release on a property that is owned by more than 2 people.
-You can only get a single or a joint equity release plan.
+No, you cannot currently obtain equity release on a property when more than two people own it.
+You can only obtain a single or a joint equity release plan.

-If there are more than 2 people on the title deeds, then the additional owners would have to agree to be removed from the title deeds through a buy-out or alternative arrangements.
+If there are more than two people on the title deeds, then the additional owners would need to agree to be removed from the title deeds through a buy-out or alternative arrangements.

-Can I Take Out an Equity Release Plan if I Own Property Jointly With a Business or Trust?
+Can You Take Out an Equity Release Plan if You Own Property Jointly With a Business or Trust?

-Typically you can’t take out equity release if you own property with a business or trust.
+Typically, you cannot take out an equity release plan if you own property jointly with a business or trust.

 If you fall into this category, then a qualified equity release advisor could talk you through your options.

-What Are the Age & Eligibility Criteria for Equity Release on a Jointly Owned Property?
+What Are the Age and Eligibility Criteria for Equity Release on a Jointly Owned Property?

-The eligibility criteria for equity release on a jointly owned property include age restrictions where the youngest homeowner must be at least 55, though some providers may set a minimum age of 60.
+The age and eligibility criteria for equity release on a jointly owned property typically require that all homeowners be at least 55 years old, though some providers set a minimum age of 60; additionally, the property must usually meet certain standards set by the lender regarding its value and condition.

 • All homeowners must agree to the equity release.